dormando/verilog-raycaster/README.md

 * These are kind of expensive chips ($5 each), 20mhz qspi SRAM's might work as well.
 Could also be used as frame buffers, but they're a bit slow for that.

-* I also bought some smaller LCD's (which use a slightly different controller).
+* I also bought some smaller LCD's which use a slightly different controller.
 It would be fun to run a HUD or automap on an entirely separate SPI LCD!

 * Targetting a framerate of 30fps, driven by the arduino.
 Optimizing the feed